 A light and truly wonderful dish!
 It can be chilled and served at lunch or as a dinner entrée.
 For a quick version, use shredded meat from a lightly seasoned rotisserie chicken (non-BBQ).
-Suggestion: If available, toast dried Szechuan or Thai chile peppers in a skillet with just enough roasted sesame oil to coat them; cool and chop.
+Suggestion: If available, toast dried Szechuan chile peppers in a skillet with just enough roasted sesame oil to coat them; cool and chop.

 Serves 4 Heat Level: Mild

 1 whole chicken, quartered

 2 English cucumbers, cut into 3 inch strips

 4–5 green onions, sliced thin; discarding dark green

 3 Tbsp. rice bran oil or peanut oil